 Shinjuku Minami Lumine and Shinjuku Terrace City illumination are two popular winter illumination events held at multiple spots around Shinjuku station from early November to early February.
 These illuminations feature countless baby pink lights that fit in great with the fabulous shopping and dining of the area.

-From late November to Christmas Day, the shopping street in the Harajuku and Omotesando area is lined with over 90,000 champagne-gold LED lights on the mature Zelkova trees.
+From late November to Christmas Day, during winter in Japan, the shopping street in the Harajuku and Omotesando area is lined with over 90,000 champagne-gold LED lights on the mature Zelkova trees.
 The 1.1km-long street has two pedestrian bridges where you can capture a great shot of the streets lit up below.

 The Caretta Shiodome is a 47-story building which consists of shops, cafes, restaurants and cultural facilities.
 It hosts arguably the best illumination display in Tokyo, as well as the longest running (mid-November to mid-February).
 In previous years, Shiodome’s illuminations have been themed with popular Disney movies like Frozen, Tangled, Beauty and the Beast and Aladdin, even featuring iconic songs from the movies.